project-omicron/slam/rtab_slam/README.md

 rosbag play map1.bag
 ```

-In another terminal start the RTab-SLAM, the script will gebnerate the map.
+In another terminal start the RTab-SLAM, the script will generate the map.

 ```
 roslaunch rtab_slam mapping.launch